How Many Students Are There?

 Number of Students Enrolled in Elementary and High School Buildings

-There is currently space to serve over 450,000 students across grades K-12 with more than 151,000 unfilled seats this school year.
-The difference between the number of enrolled students and seats available is expected to grow in the coming years.
+There is currently space to serve over 450,000 students across grades K-12 with more than 148,000 unfilled seats this school year.
+The number of unfilled seats is expected to decrease in the coming years.

 Number of Seats vs. Enrollment in Elementary and High School Buildings